kcl-eresearch/High-Performance-Computing-for-Digital-Humanities/docs/exercises.md

 1. ### SLURM interactive job submission

-    **Goal**: Request an interactive session with two cores and 4G of memory
+    **Goal**: Request an interactive session with one core and 4G of memory

     * Print the hostname of the interactive node that you have been allocated
     * Print number of cores available